 How does this medication work?
 What will it do for me?

 Trametinib belongs to the group of cancer-fighting medications known as antineoplastics, and specifically to the family of medications called protein kinase inhibitors.
-It is used to treat a specific type of melanoma (skin cancer) that cannot be surgically removed or has metastasized (spread to other parts of the body).
+It is used alone or with the medication dabrafenib to treat a specific type of melanoma (skin cancer) that cannot be surgically removed or has metastasized (spread to other parts of the body).
+It is also used after surgery to remove melanoma and to help prevent the melanoma from coming back.
+Trametinib is also used in combination with dabrafenib to treat non-small cell lung cancer that has metastasized.

-Trametinib is not appropriate for all types of melanoma.
+Trametinib is not appropriate for all types of melanoma or non-small cell lung cancer.
 It will only interfere with the growth of skin cancer cells that have a particular genetic mutation, called BRAF.
-Your doctor will check for this mutation before trametinib is prescribed.
+Your doctor will check for this mutation before prescribing trametinib.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.